UFC News: Joe Rogan Believes CM Punk ‘Does Not Have Athletic Talent,’ Likens Him To A ‘Puppy’

 CM Punk’s second straight loss to start his MMA career has many believing that his time in UFC is over, but some have even stronger opinions.
 The loss at this past weekend’s UFC 225 event was not as bad as his first one, but president Dana White pretty much said that it would be CM Punk‘s last time in his octagon.
-Now, longtime UFC commentator has decided to speak his mind on Punk’s fights and he didn’t hold anything back.
+Now, a longtime UFC commentator has decided to speak his mind on Punk’s fights and he didn’t hold anything back.

 The first time he stepped into the ring, CM Punk lost in under two minutes to Mickey Gall at UFC 203.
 Since that time, many wondered if he would ever get a second fight and he finally did against Mike Jackson, but he lost this one by unanimous decision when all was said and done.